highcharts-for-python/highcharts-gantt/docs/using/_working_with_stock_features.rst

         :align: center

     Based upon its configuration (via the
-    :meth:`HighchartsStockOptions.options.range_selector <highcharts_stock.options.HighchartsStockOptions.options.range_selector>`
+    :meth:`HighchartsGanttOptions.range_selector <highcharts_gantt.options.HighchartsGanttOptions.range_selector>` or :meth:`HighchartsStockOptions.range_selector <highcharts_gantt.options.HighchartsStockOptions.range_selector>`
-    property), it can display a series of buttons that allow the user to zoom to a specific granularity (e.g. display one day's worth of data, display one week's worth of data, display one month's worth of data, etc.) and can provide the user with inputs to select the range (start date / end date) which should be displayed.
+    properties), it can display a series of buttons that allow the user to zoom to a specific granularity (e.g. display one day's worth of data, display one week's worth of data, display one month's worth of data, etc.) and can provide the user with inputs to select the range (start date / end date) which should be displayed.